The gorgeous state of Utah is well-known for its magnificent rock formations created by millennia of erosion and its impressive mountains.

 We have something special for you if you are growing tired of all these brown and gray types of snakes in Utah!

-To be fair, the ring-necked snake has a small secret, but it is still gray.
+The ring-necked snake has a small secret, but it is still gray.
 Its underside has a striking reddish-yellow hue.

 It also has the same color in a narrow ring around its neck.
-This type of coloring is obviously not arbitrary.
+This type of coloring is not arbitrary.

-The snake is more difficult to see because its gray back helps it blend in with the surroundings.
+The snake is more difficult to see because its gray back helps blend in with the surroundings.

 When hunting, the ring-necked snake will bite and envenomate its target after first constricting it with its body.